nicknonnen/nicknonnen.github.io/dar_spatial_analysis/dar_spatialreport.md

 ## Background Question

 Understanding and improving urban resilience around the world is paramount in preparing human population hubs for changing climates in the near future.
 In this analysis, I implemented SQL queries in PostGIS to analyze and better understand certain aspects of urban resilience in the eastern African city of Dar es Salaam, Tanzania.
-I was interested in how urban green space affected population spatial distribution, so my guiding question was, "is population density greater in areas closer to urban green space compared to farther away?"
+I was interested in how urban green space affected population spatial distribution, so through using residential building spatial information as a proxy for population, my guiding question was, "is building density greater in areas closer to urban green space compared to farther away?"

 ## Data